Xceptance/xlt-documentation/content/en/load-testing/_index.md

     weight: 10

 description: >
-    This section of the documentation tells you all about the load and performance testing component of XLT.
+    Learn all about the load and performance testing with XLT.
 ---
-Please make sure you read the [general XLT first]({{< relref "about-xlt" >}}).
+Please make sure you read the section [About XLT]({{< relref "about-xlt" >}}) first.
+It will give you valuable architectural and conceptual insides.